Skip to content

 Sources and professional reference

-For those who want to delve into reptile leather and biology:
+For those who want to dive deeper into reptile leather and biology:

 The Crocodile Bible – ISBN 0 8160 2174 0